The Wake County Transit Plan provides a two-pronged approach to meeting increasing transit needs as the County continues to grow:

 - Enhanced Transit Plan: Builds light rail service from downtown Cary through downtown Raleigh, up to Millbrook Road.

 Commuter rail would cost $650 million.
 Wake County’s share would be $330 million, and Durham would pay $320 million.
-Commuter rail is projected to be in place in 2019 or 2020.
+Commuter rail is expected to be in place 5 to 6 years after a successful referendum.

 Light rail is estimated to cost $1.1 billion (2011 dollars), to construct the rail line and pay for stations and park-and-ride lots.
 Operating costs would be $14 million per year.
 This portion of the Transit Plan will not be implemented without state and federal funding.